-The Certificate of Christian Ministry (Internship) (CertCM) provides a pathway for emerging Christian leaders to pursue ministry formation and theological study while serving their churches.
+The Certificate in Christian Ministry - Internship (CertCM) provides a pathway for emerging Christian leaders to pursue ministry formation and theological study while serving their churches.
 Students develop knowledge, skills and experience by connecting their own reflection on the Christian faith with real life practical contexts, equipping them for service in the church.

-The CertCM (Internship) programme also provides a pathway into further study for further personal and professional development.
+The CertCM programme also provides a pathway into further study for further personal and professional development.